kevin-wyx/runway/README.md

 ----------------------

-You could manually update all your components using Git, but the more components you have the tedious it gets.
+You could manually update all your components using Git, but the more components you have the more tedious it gets.
 Runway provides a handy way to update all the components on your manifest with a single command.
 Additionally, it updates all your components' submodules in case they exist.
 From your runway directory on your host, run:

 ```bash